jeremy-compostella/home-manager/README.md

 ## Cars and commute

-As of today, we have been driving `13,473` miles with our Bolt EV and `1,529` miles with our Model 3.
+Since May 2021, we have been driving `13,507` miles with our Bolt EV and `1,529` miles with our Model 3.
 I am purposefully excluding driving not powered by electricity from our home.
-We used a total of `4,146` KWh from our solar panels to charge the cars.
-Considering that we used this electricity instead of selling it back to our power utility it "cost" us **USD `116`**.
+We used a total of `4,167` KWh from our solar panels to charge the cars.
+Considering that we used this electricity instead of selling it back to our power utility it "cost" us **USD `117`**.

-If we assume we were driving a gas car with a mileage of 30 miles/gallon and an average gas price of 3.40 USD/gallon it would have cost us USD `1,545`.
-In short, it means that we saved **USD `1,429`** on gas.
+If we assume we were driving a gas car with a mileage of 30 miles/gallon and an average gas price of 3.40 USD/gallon it would have cost us USD `1,549`.
+In short, it means that we saved **USD `1,432`** on gas.

 More importantly, assuming that a gallon of gas produces [8.887 kg of CO<sub>2</sub>](https://www.epa.gov/greenvehicles/greenhouse-gas-emissions-typical-passenger-vehicle) plus [30% since gas does not magically materializes at the gas station](https://innovationorigins.com/en/producing-gasoline-and-diesel-emits-more-co2-than-we-thought/).
 Including construction, installation and recycling, one KWh of electricity produced by our solar panels system creates 50g of CO<sub>2</sub>.
 Therefore we have avoided the emission of **`3.7` tons of CO<sub>2</sub>**.